FlorencioFrancisco/Kaffa-Mobile-test/README.md

 To validate the CNPJ format is checked if all characters are numeric and lenth is 14 or lenth is 18 and the special non-numeric characters are the right ones in the right position.

 # Exercise 2
 To validate if the CNPJ exists we utlize the first 12 digits to calculate the first verification digit and then the first 13 digits to get the last digit.
-To make this calculus we use the inverse sequence of numbers multiplied by an infinete sequence of 2 to 9 then sum all the products and apply modulus of 11 subtract the result from 11 and get the last digit of the result number.
+To make this calculus we use the inverse sequence of numbers multiplied by an infinite sequence of 2 to 9 then sum all the products and apply modulus of 11 subtract the result from 11 and get the last digit of the result number.
 If the calculated verifications digits doesn't match with the given ones, the CNPJ is incorrect.

 # Exercise 3